NALTP/Rules/README.md

     - (b) Player drop period:
       - (i) At the conclusion of the third week of games, captains will select between zero and one players from their roster as decided by the CRC.
 Selected players will be removed from their roster at that time and entered into the free agency process.
       - (ii) Any removed players deemed inactive by the CRC will be removed from the free agency process.
 The CRC may require select captains to remove an additional player from their roster in the event of an inactive player being selected.
-    - (d) Free agency period:
+    - (c) Free agency period:
       - (i) Regular season:
         - (1) There will be a single, primary, free agency period completed live followed by additional asynchronous free agency periods as announced by the CRC.
         - (2) The primary free agency period will begin following the second Minor league add/drop period, or third week of NLTP games, whichever happens later, and be completed in three stages.
           - (aa) The first stage of the primary free agency period will consist of eligible minors drops being bid on.
           - (bb) The second stage of the primary free agency period will consist of players used for bidding being bid on and repeat as needed.
           - (cc) The third stage of the primary free agency period will consist of all remaining free agents being drafted through a second snake draft.
-        - (3) The free agency period will consist of all free agents being drafted through a second snake draft.
+        - (3) Any additional free agency periods will consist of all free agents being drafted through a snake draft, or assigned directly to a roster as decided by the CRC.
       - (ii) Postseason:
         -  (1) There will be no free agency periods in the postseason.
     - (d) Free agency process
       - (i) Each stage of free agency will consist of teams bidding on eligible free agents.
         - (1) A bid will be defined as a rostered player who was obtained at auction and any number of TCA.
-        - (2) Starting TCA are equal to the number of TCA remaining at the conclusion of the auction draft.
+        - (2) Starting TCA are equal to the number of TCA remaining at the conclusion of the snauction draft.
       - (ii) The value of a bid will be equal to the TCA value of the rostered player being bid added to the value of TCA included in the bid.
       - (iii) All teams will have the opportunity to make a bid on any eligible free agent in each stage of free agency.
 When the stage is complete, the player will be awarded to the team with the highest value bid.
       - (iv) If a team submits multiple bids in one stage, those bids will be processed in descending order of value.
 If there are multiple bids of the same value on different free agents, those bids will be processed in order of submission.
 If multiple bids on a single free agent are received from a single team, only the most recent submission will be considered.